Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/prprocess.rst

 Description
 -----------

-A pointer to the opaque ``PRProcess`` structure identifies a process.
+A pointer to the opaque :ref:`PRProcess` structure identifies a process.